Journal

 Instead.

-Begin to actively questioning this concept of jeer pressure – the fear of being ridiculed by others.
 Remind yourself daily of its impact on your happiness, your vitality, on the energy needed to work toward your potential.
-Guide yourself to truly live in alignment with your values, your goals, and your greater purpose.

 It’s not easy, because the fear of not fitting in or being left out, or worse, being ridiculed for who you really are, is a big deal.
+But making the Fundamental Decision that you will not let the fear of a noisy outside world determine how you live your life, is a start to not letting it.

 That’s why it’s essential to know yourself.